 The Social Studies Department at Moscrop Secondary is a great place to learn.
 We are a collaborative group of professionals that take great pride in making the Social Studies curriculum exciting, challenging and interesting for all.
 We help students develop skills such as reading comprehension, writing, primary source analysis, interpersonal skills development through group work and the use of technology for research and assignments.
 We use criteria reference and formative assessments to assist our students in understanding how to achieve success.

-If you have any questions please contact Mr. Lintott, Social Studies Department Head at:
+If you have any questions please contact Ms. Georgia Campbell, Social Studies Department Head.

 Socials Studies 8

 Students will spend their first year at Moscrop exploring the creation and fall of Civilizations throughout the World!
 Students will look at the development of civilizations from the 7th century to 1750.
 They will also compare the development of the Western World with the development of many other Civilizations including China, Japan and the Arab World.
 Students will learn organizational skills, writing skills, primary and secondary source analysis, social responsibility, note taking and interpersonal skills –developed through group projects and engaging activities.